nextflow-io/training/docs/hands_on/04_implementation.md

     ```

     1.   an operator that joins two channels taking a key into consideration.
 See [here](https://www.nextflow.io/docs/latest/operator.html?join#join) for more details
     2.   the map operator can apply any function to every item on a channel.
-In this case we take our tuple from the previous setp, define the separate elements and create a new tuple.
+In this case we take our tuple from the previous step, define the separate elements and create a new tuple.
     3.   rename the resulting as `grouped_vcf_bam_bai_ch`

     ??? solution